r-spatial/sf/README.md

 #### Other

 To install on Debian, the [rocker geospatial](https://github.com/rocker-org/geospatial) Dockerfiles may be helpful.
 Ubuntu Dockerfiles are found [here](https://github.com/r-spatial/sf/tree/main/inst/docker).

+### Support for (Geo)Parquet and Arrow

+`sf` links to GDAL, but does not control how GDAL was configured and built.
+Not every GDAL installation has built-in support for GeoParquet or Arrow.
+Please see [this issue](https://github.com/r-spatial/sf/issues/2585), or configure and compile GDAL with Parquet support e.g. using [this Dockerfile](https://github.com/r-spatial/sf/tree/main/inst/docker/parquet).

 ### Multiple GDAL, GEOS and/or PROJ versions on your system